MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/environment-setup.md

 Before you start development, you'll need to install **node.js** and the **pbiviz** package.
 You'll also need to create and install a certificate.

-When your local environment is set up, you'll need to configure Power BI service for development.
+When your local environment is set up, you'll need to configure Power BI service for developing a Power BI visual.

-## Installing node.js
+## Install node.js

 *Node.js* is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It allows developers to run any apps created on JavaScript.

 1. To install *node.js*, in a web browser, navigate to [node.js](https://nodejs.org).

-2. Download the latest feature MSI installer.
+2. Download the latest MSI installer.

 3. Run the installer, and then follow the installation steps.
 Accept the terms of the license agreement and all defaults.

 4. Restart your computer.

-## Installing pbiviz
+## Install pbiviz

 The *pbiviz* tool, which is written using JavaScript, compiles the visual source code of the *pbiviz* package.